maxwell6q/Previous_Coursework/README.md

 ## [Quantum Information and Computing](/Quantum_Information_and_Computing)
 Includes a homework on quantum fundamentals and a lab report on entanglement verification and state tomography.

-## Current Coursework
-In the current Fall Semester 25/26, I am participating in the following courses with projects/homework:
-- Adaptive and Model Predictive Control: Homework on non-linear control using Acados
-- Robotics and Control: Group project on the control of a unicycle robot using ROS2
-- Intelligent Robotics: Group projects on navigation and object detection, and on control of a robotic arm using ROS2
-- Reinforcement Learning: Project using RL for a swing-up maneuver and stabilization of an inverted double-pendulum